raizaacosta/ProductionReady/Production Ready/Production Ready/6 security validation.md

 ##### Authentication

 - The method for authenticating users is documented.
-If the application is connected to the MAPFRE ADFS, please specify it.
+If the application is connected to the  ADFS, please specify it.

 ##### Data